 Since it’s a cash sale, there’s no record sent to the IRS.
 Claiming it on taxes is up to the miner.

-Miners will bring their gold to the local representative of these companies who weigh it and, because miners usually need money right away, cuts them a check for about 40% of spot price as an advance.
+Miners will bring their gold to the local representative of these companies who weigh it and, because miners usually need money right away, cuts them a check that averages (in our experience) about 40% of spot price as an advance.

 At that point the gold gets sent to the refinery where they will determine the purity of the gold.

-The assayer will melt down the gold and create a gold purity report showing the actual amount of gold and any other precious metals it contains.
+The refiner will perform a fire assay which involves melting down the gold and creating a report showing the actual amount of gold and any other precious metals it contains.
 Oxford will show silver content while GRC will give a more detailed breakdown of the metals such as silver, platinum, copper, zinc and such.

 The miner will get the report stating how pure their gold is and the percentage of other metals found.
 They have two options after that.

-The first is to sell at that time to the refinery for the rest of their money minus about 1.5% of spot price for the cost of services, which is a better rate than the cash buyer.
+The first is to sell immediately to the refinery at spot price.
+The refiner will keep about 1.5% of spot price of the gold for the cost of services, which is a better rate than the cash buyer.
+They’ll take a higher % of other minority metals like silver.

-If someone wants to go through Gold Buyers of Alaska, they need to bring them their gold in ingot form where it’s tested using an X-Ray Fluorescence Gold Assaying laser (XRF Gold Assay).
+The miner will need to bring their gold already melted down in ingot form where it’s tested using an X-Ray Fluorescence Gold Assaying laser (XRF Gold Assay).
 In XRF gold assaying, the gold sample is irradiated by an X-ray beam.
 The gold assayer then judges the metal purity depending on the intensity level of the X-rays emitted.
 This is a fast non-destructive method for testing the gold purity of the ingot but not always the most reliable according to some miners.

 The final way is to get creative, cut out the middleman, and sell your gold directly to gold lovers and investors all over the world!